alexaranburu/AI-Forex-Assistant/README.md

 * Provide information about the format of the output.

-* Do not expect the same exact output from the same prompot always.
+* Do not expect the same exact output from the same prompt always.
 Copilot and all LLM models are non-deterministic so the output might vary each time.

 In our case, we will ask Copilot that we want to build an application to display CHF to EUR exchange rates and supporting data like CH GDP Growth, EU GDP Growth, CHF Interest Rate and EUR Interest Rate, where each value corresponds to a month: